eXascaleInfolab/clubmark/README.md

 Basically the framework executes a set of applications on the specified datasets in interactive or daemon mode, logging the resources consumption, output and exceptions, providing workflow management (termination by timeout, resistance to exceptions, etc.) and results aggregation.

-## Dependencies
-### Overview
-There are some prerequisites related to the Operational System Environment, dependencies for the benchmarking itself and for each of the executing algorithms.
-Target OS is Ubuntu 16.04 x64, other OSes also can be used to run the benchmark itself, but there might be issues with the evaluation algorithms and evaluation utilities builds.

-Full list of dependencies for execution:
-- Required for the clustering algorithms:
-  - GANXiS:
-  $ sudo apt-get install openjdk-8-jre

-  - ...
-  pypy

-- Required for the evaluation applications:
-  - gecmi:
-  $ sudo sudo apt-get install libboost-program-options1.58.0 libtbb2

-Full list of dependencies for build and execution:
-  - Required for the clustering algorithms:
-    - GANXiS:
-    $ sudo apt-get install openjdk-8-jdk

-  - Required for the evaluation applications:
-    - gecmi:
-    $ sudo sudo apt-get install libboost-program-options1.58-dev libtbb-dev

-  - Required for the debugging:
-    $ sudo apt install gdb

-### Prerequisites
+## Prerequisites
+Operational System Environment
-Be sure that the operational system allows to work with lots of opened files:
+Be sure that the operational system allows to work with lots of opened files and have adequate swapping policy.

+> Even when run under **Docker**, the Docker uses kernel, memory and swap of the host.
+So system-wide host swappiness, file limits, etc. should be tuned.

 - Max number of the opened files in the system`$ sysctl fs.file-max` should be large enough, the recommended value is `1048576`.
 - Max number of the opened files per a process`$ ulimit -n` should be at least `4096`, may be higher depending on the evaluating datasets and algorithms.
 The recommended value is `65536`.